fatimakoli/gis_tutorials/30_Geocoding_Addresses_in_ArcMap.md

 ![t30-2.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/t30-2.png)

-5. Save the file as a CSV with the ADDRESS column and close Excel.
+5. Save the file as a CSV with the ADDRESS column and close Excel (although the .xls file might work fine - you can try it first if you'd like!).

 Open a blank map in ArcMap.
 In the Catalog window, expand the folder for GIS servers and click `Add ArcGIS Server`.